 Early History of the Christmiss family

 This web page shows only a small excerpt of our Christmiss research.
-Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Christmiss History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Christmiss History in all our PDF Extended History products and printed products wherever possible.

 Christmiss Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Christmiss has been recorded under many different variations, including Christmas, Cristmas, Cristmus, Christmus and many more.

 Early Notables of the Christmiss family (pre 1700)

 Another 71 words (5 lines of text) are included under the topic Early Christmiss Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Christmiss family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Christmiss or a variant listed above: Isobel Christmas who settled in Virginia in 1642; Richard settled in Virginia in 1647; and H. Christmas arrived with his wife and two children in New York in 1820..